chromaui/chromatic-docs/workflow.md

 ### 2. Publish on Chromatic

-Publish Storybook to a secure workspace (CDN) that's accessible to your entire team.
+Publish Storybook to Chromatic's secure workspace (CDN) that's accessible to your entire team.
 That keeps everyone in sync with the latest UI implementation.
 No fussing with dependencies, `git`, or local dev environments.

 ### 3. UI Test to catch bugs